Getting involved with Street Football Wales

 Dai, Welsh Dragons 2017

-Dai is a 40 year old man who spent his childhood in care, missed out on his education and following committing a serious offence as a teenager, spent a number of years in prison.
+Dai is a 40-year-old man who spent his childhood in care, missed out on his education and following committing a serious offense as a teenager, spent a number of years in prison.
 On his release from custody, Dai was homeless, felt that his future was hopeless, became addicted to drugs and suffered several blackouts for days at a time.

 Following the unfortunate death of his brother, Dai decided that he needed to make some changes and sought help from WGCADA.
 From there he was sent to a training course which happened to be facilitated by one of SFW’s board of trustees.
 He was told about SFW, came along to the next match day and the rest is history.

 Dai states that joining SFW is one of the best things that he has ever done.
 He is unbelievably proud of being able to wear his Welsh kit and tracksuit in his local community, all of whom are very proud of his achievement.